 When you get to the top you can climb up to the lookout tower.
 For an amazing view of the Smokys all around you.
 It really is worth the hike to the top.
 And the hike back down is always interesting!

 It was WAY colder when we hiked up the trail so be sure to bring a winter jacket, hats, and gloves even if it seems warm down in Gatlinburg.

-Pigeon Forge is close by Gatlinburg, so it is worth taking the beautiful drive to go over to check it out.
+If you have an extra day head to Pigeon Forge which is close by Gatlinburg, so it is worth taking the beautiful drive to go over to check it out.
 There are also multiple lookouts you can stop at to see beautiful views of the Smoky Mountains.

 Once we got to Pigeon Forge, we got some ice cream, visited a pottery store where we could watch the guy make pottery, and then ran around a huge field.
 I know there was more to do there but we had fun doing the simple things and really enjoyed the ride to and from Pigeon Forge to Gatlinburg.

 For more detailed information about visiting Gatlinburg check out our post here.